jordandouglas/GammaSpikeModel/README.md

 	- This will introduce the following parameters
 		- The mean spike size `spikeMean` (under a Gamma distribution).
 High mean = larger expected spike sizes.
 		- The shape of spike sizes `spikeShape` (Gamma distribution).
 High shape = smaller variance of spike sizes.
-		- One spike `spike` for every branch in the tree, whose sizes follow the Gamma distribution above.
+		- One `spike` for every branch in the tree, whose sizes are Gamma distributed under the prior.
 		- A boolean model indicator `useSpikeModel` that determines whether the spikes are being used or not.

 4. Open the `Priors` tab and select the `Stumped Tree Prior`.